EGI-Federation/documentation/content/en/users/compute/orchestration/im/dashboard/_index.md

 ### VM Info page

-The VM Info page shows all the information about the selected VM and enables to manage the life cycle of it.
+The VM Info page shows all the information about the selected VM and enables to manage the lifecycle of it.
 On the top right corner the `Manage VM` drop-down menu allows to Stop/Start, Reboot, Resize, Reconfigure and Terminate the VM.
 Furthermore the user can check the error or contextualisation log of this particular VM.